rswarn01/Django_Blog_Application/README.md

 ### Running Tests

-To run the tests, use the following command:
+To run the tests, use the following command (not working correctly):

 ```bash
 python manage.py test